burdiuz/traceability-matrices/README.md

   },
 ```

-calling `npm run tm:serve` will start local HTTP server with coveragereports and `npm run tm:generate` will generate HTML reports into `xcoverage-static` folder.
+calling `npm run tm:serve` will start local HTTP server with coveragereports and `npm run tm:generate` will generate HTML reports into `coverage-static` folder.

 ## Commands